Brandon-Rozek/website/content/blog/rootless-docker-compose-podman.md

 To have this environmental variable persistent across reboots, add the above line to the user's `.bash_profile`.

 You'll need a configuration file `docker-compose.yml` defined.
 Here is a sample one that spins up an image updating service.
+Replace `$UID` with your user id which you can get from running `id -u` in the terminal.[^1]

 ```yaml
 version: "3.3"